FS Me

 FS Me is a typeface/font that has been described as the first to have been designed in consultation with a group of people with learning disabilities and designed for use by this population.
 It was developed by Jason Smith in response to a commission from the charity Mencap in 2008.
 It was the only font featured in the D&AD Annual 2009 covering advertising and design work.

+The digital version of FS Me was commissioned by YouView in 2008 as part of the core accessibility specification of the platform that was created by Gareth Ford Williams.